a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 - No indentation needed (but might be useful to make your code more readable)
 - Call a script by invoking `bash` followed by the script name (with its path)

+#### Flexibility
 Although each script is designed to find a solution to a specific problem, it needs to posses some flexibility so that it can be used to process different input with a similar data structure.
 For example: imagine that you want to write a script to calculate the sum of 2 plus 3.
 Even if your script returns the correct value (*i.e.* 5) it is rather useless because of its lack of generalization.
-On the contrary, a script that calculate the sum of any two integer is way more useful because it solves a whole class of problems.
+On the contrary, a script that calculates the sum of any two integer is way more useful because it solves a whole class of problems.

 In order to mantain a certain level of generalization, you will often need to define and use variables in your script: